The total cost of hiring an employee

 If you just need temporary help or support on a specific project – a contract of mandate or contract for work will work.
 If, on the other hand, the work is continuous, an employment contract will be the best option.

-Remember that if you choose the wrong type of contract, you expose yourself to inspection by the State Labor Inspectorate and the Social Security Administration.
+Remember that if you choose the wrong type of contract, you risk severe consequences in the event of an inspection ordered by the State Labor Inspectorate or the Social Security Administration.

 The calculations and amounts given are for informational purposes only and apply to the standard case of employment under an employment contract.
 They are subject to change for individual situations.